Mass line: Theory

 Thus, the mass line is a method in which theory is refined by practice, with leadership flowing "to the masses - from the masses - to the masses".

 In doing this, a line of feedback is formed between leaders and masses, representing the aggregate interests of ordinary people on their behalf, in a Maoist political line, ostensibly derived "from the peasants".
 It is government's role to listen to the scattered ideas of the masses, turn them into systemic ones, and return them back to the people as a guide for action.
 This is a process by which leadership refines the views of the people, "pooling the wisdom of the masses", while constantly adjusting and testing decisions in an "endless spiral" of improvement.

 Pragmatic considerations evident in mass line include its ability to reconcile central leadership with mass consultation.
 It alleviates "two problematic tendencies" that occur with centralization: losing touch with popular sentiment and creating political apathy among citizens.
 Some have gone as far as to speculate that Mao's success resulted from his understanding of how government can employ mass line to its strength.

 Mass line is also part of a long spanning Marxist–Leninist "epistemology (zhishi lun) or methodology (fangfa lun)".
 Mao acknowledged inspiration in the October Revolution and subsequent formation of Vladimir Lenin's Vanguard Party.
 Mass line also exhibits elements of ancient Chinese beliefs, which emphasized the importance of wise rulers reading signs of popular discontent in order to avoid social calamity.
 Some argue that Mao's conception of the mass line reflected his faith in the people as well as a theory of "history from below."

 The principle of the mass line is reflected in the Party slogan "serve the people".
+The mass line can be approximated with the median voter or people with median income.

 The legacy of mass line principles is also reflected in the interpersonal relationships between party officials in local party branches and the people in their jurisdictions.
 In many localities, county and township-level officials are required to visit villages in their jurisdictions to personally acquaint themselves with residents and their needs.
 Academic Jing Vivian Zhan describes China's petitioning system as related to mass line principles.
 Through the petitioning system, citizens can register complaints about socioeconomic problems with government departments and provide a mechanism for the state to collect political inputs from, and remain in contact with, the public.